Students with Disabilities

 If you must register before your accommodations are approved:

 If your accommodations have not been approved yet, you must register as a standard test-taker.
-Once your accommodations are approved, check your registration ticket or call 609-771-7137 to confirm that your registration has been updated to reflect the accommodations.
+Once your accommodations are approved, check your Admission Ticket online or call 609-771-7137 to confirm that your registration has been updated to reflect the accommodations.

 For further information, ask your counselor or visit our SSD student page.